LegalComponents/IAuth/GitHubAnalytics/TransactiveDB.md

-# Context: Potential Fit of Transactive DB with this Research
+# Potential Fit of Transactive DB with this Research

-Basic context on Michele Catasta and MIT Human Dynamics Lab: Michele Catasta presented to the Human Dynamics resarch team this summer.
+Basic context on resarcher Michele Catasta and MIT Human Dynamics Lab: Michele Catasta presented to the Human Dynamics resarch team this summer.
 His presence at the Media Lab may be a good opportunity to explore potential collaboration.
 Following up, Nader took the initiative to have a brainstorming meting with Michele on August 12 about potential collaboration.

-The following notes reflect Nader's write up and below that is a draft analysis of the fit using a business, legal and technical lens.
+All things being equal, collaboration with more researchers can be good and result in better outcomes.
+This write up examines wheter the fit of Transactive DB is well tuned for this resarch project.
+Members of this collaboration team are invited to share questions, comments, etc on [Issue #4](https://github.com/HumanDynamics/LegalPhysics/issues/4).

 ## Transactive DB Also Focuses on GitHub